Reflecting Upon Irreducible Mind

 = Matter -> Matter

-Let me try to rebuild his paragraph with my
+Let me try to rebuild his paragraph with

-logic: "But in the cases of matter,
+my logic: "But in the cases of matter,

 you're not creating matter (fruits) from matter (basic chemmical compounds),

-but creating specific manifestations or determinations of individual matter
+but creating specific manifestations or determinations of individual

-all the possible manifestations of individual matter properties
+potentially, all the possible manifestations of individual

-individual or particular forms of matter (fruits)."
+manifesting individual or particular forms of matter (fruits)."

 So, above, I have tried to put Jime's paragraph

-in line with my "equation," and in this way it looks incorrect to say that the individual bodies are actually filtering non-individual
+in line with my "equation," and in this way it looks incorrect to say

-But, anyway, Jime may be right.
+But, anyway, Jime

 At this point above, I am not talking about consciousness